December 2nd is a landmark day in Senate history, marking that chamber’s historic censure of Joseph McCarthy for his conduct during public hearings.

 However, there is nothing in the Constitution about Congress having the ability to pass a censure motion against a member of another branch of the government.
 And the word “censure” doesn’t appear in the Constitution.

-In McCarthy’s case, his political power went mostly unchallenged since 1950, when he made a Lincoln Day speech in West Virginia, claiming that Communists had infiltrated the State Department.
+In McCarthy’s case, his political power had gone mostly unchallenged since 1950, when he made a Lincoln Day speech in West Virginia, claiming that Communists had infiltrated the State Department.

 “I have in my hand 57 cases of individuals who would appear to be either card-carrying members or certainly loyal to the Communist Party, but who nevertheless are still helping to shape our foreign policy,” McCarthy reportedly said.
 (There is some dispute about the actual number of alleged Communists he cited in the live speech.)